maksar/game_of_life/README.md

 game_of_life
 ============

-Game of life in Haskell
+Experiment of writing game of life in haskell.